 Some plants can be quite toxic to horses, so it’s important to watch out for them in pastures and hay.
-While the complete list of poisonous plants is extensive, here are some common varieties that may cause health issues in horses.
+While the complete list of poisonous plants is extensive, here are some common plants that are toxic and may cause health issues in horses.

 The entire buttercup plant is toxic, although the yellow flowers (when present) are the most potent.
 Buttercups contain ranunculin—an ordinary harmless glycoside which, unfortunately, breaks down into an irritant when it is disturbed, such as by the chewing motion of a curious horse.
 As a result, horses who over-indulge in buttercups may suffer from blisters in their mouths or mild to severe digestive issues.

 Mowing is one way to control the plant, as this may encourage grass growth which will help choke out the buttercups; overgrazing an area may in turn encourage the buttercups.